alexzhang1030/ec/README.md

-# starter-ts
+# ec

-A ts starter by developer-plus.
+a `.editorconfig` file generator
 ## LICENSE

-MIT, developer-plus made with 💗.
+MIT, alexzhang1030 made with 💗.